 There are three principal license categories in Maryland: (1) cultivation, (2) processing, and (3) dispensary.
 The cultivation licenses permit a licensee to acquire, possess, cultivate, deliver, transfer, have tested, transport, supply or sell cannabis and related supplies to cannabis dispensaries, facilities for the production of cannabis products and/or cannabis-infused products or other cannabis cultivation facilities.
-The processing license permits the licensee to acquire, possess, manufacture, deliver, transfer, transport, supply, or sell cannabis products or cannabis-infused products to other cannabis production facilities or cannabis dispensaries.
-The retail dispensary licenses permit the licensee to purchase cannabis from cultivation facilities, cannabis and cannabis products from product manufacturing facilities and cannabis from other cannabis dispensaries, as well as allow the sale of cannabis and cannabis products.
+The processing license permits the licensee to acquire, possess, manufacture, deliver, transfer, transport, supply, or sell cannabis products or cannabis-infused products to other cannabis products or cannabis from cultivation facilities, cannabis and cannabis products from product manufacturing facilities and cannabis from other cannabis dispensaries, as well as allow the sale of cannabis and cannabis products.